crossplane/crossplane/docs/guides/argo-cd-crossplane.md

 are a great combination.
 Argo CD provides GitOps while Crossplane turns any Kubernetes cluster into a Universal Control Plane for all of your resources.
 There are configuration details required in order for the two to work together properly.
 This doc will help you understand these requirements.
-It is recommended to us Argo CD version 2.4.8 or later with Crossplane.
+It is recommended to use

+Argo CD version 2.4.8 or later with Crossplane.

 Argo CD synchronizes Kubernetes resource manifests stored in a Git repository